zerolawtech/ZAP-Tech/docs/papers & research/ZAP Whitepaper.md

 <h4>i.
 Intro to ShareLaw</h4>

 On the social/legal layer, OrgShares are transferable legal rights pertaining to the Org.
-In this paper, we use the term “OrgShares” in an entity-neutral sense.
-These rights are defined under, or are a function of, the OrgLaw, but are different from it; the OrgLaw is not transferable as such, but the shares are.
-Therefore, we discuss the ShareLaw separately from the OrgLaw, even though the former is largely a function of the latter.
-You can think of OrgShares as the reification of the rights conferred upon particular Org participants by the OrgLaw.
+You can think of OrgShares as the reification of the rights conferred upon particular Org participants by the OrgShare.

 Below are some illustrative examples, for various Org types, of how the ShareLaw of those Org types could be/often would be configured:

-Table Form Examples

 <table>
   <tr>